×

 What is a typical expat home or apartment like in Japan?

-"Typically in flats, houses are rather expensive an full of many small rooms, which for my taste is unpractical," said one expat in Tokyo.
+"Typically in flats, houses are rather expensive an full of many small rooms, which for my taste is unpractical," explained one expat living in Tokyo, Japan.

 What is the average cost of housing in Japan?